tmorgan1987/ReadmeGenerator/README.md

 - [License](#License)

 ## Description
-The Readme Generator is a tool created through Javascript and NodeJS to enable you to efficiently generate a README file.
+The Readme Generator is a tool created through JS and Node JS to efficiently generate a README file.

 ## Installation
 To install The Readme Generator, copy the files in tmorgan1987's github repository named "ReadmeGenerator."

 ## Usage
 To use The Readme Generator, open the folder and right-click the index.js file and open an integrated terminal.
-Then, type "node index.js" into the terminal, press enter, and begin generating your README by answering the question prompts.
+Then, type "index node.js" into the terminal and answer the questions presented to you.
+Once that is completed, your README will be generated!

 ## Contribution(s)
-The Georgia Tech Full-Stack Web Development Coding Bootcamp
+The Georgia Tech Full-Stack Coding Bootcamp

 ## Contact:
-tmorgan1987@outlook.com
+e-mail : tmorgan1987@outlook.com
-tmorgan1987
+github : tmorgan1987

 ## License
 mit